hlascelles/karina_personal_website/_posts/misc/2021-10-06-phd-survival-guide.md

     Often conclusions made from examining the plot do not hold if the colour scheme is changed.
     This is due to how our eyes work and how some pairs of colours are perceived as more similar than other pairs even if the objective distance between the colours in the colour space is the same.
     There is no "best" colour scheme, so remember to look at your plot in several different ones before making your conclusions.
+    It is a good idea to make your figures [color blind people friendly][11].

-5. **Making the most of your time as a PhD student** Being a PhD student is a great platform from which you can shape your future.
+5. **Making the most of your time as a PhD student.**
+Being a PhD student is a great platform from which you can shape your future.
-If you want to develop a particular skill (data analysis, web-design or event organising) you can always find a small project or an interesting collaboration that will allow you to do so.
+If you want to develop a particular skill (data analysis, web-design or organising events) you can always find a small project or an interesting collaboration that will allow you to do so.
 If you want to build connections in a particular country, perhaps to move there for work after graduation, you can travel there for conferences or even arrange a collaboration which will allow you to be a visiting student in one of the universities there for a short time.
 Do you want to speak with an expert in the industry or arrange a visit to a factory?
 You'll be surprised how many doors will open if you simply send an email to the right person saying "Hello!
 I'm a PhD student from X university and I'd like to...".